 A balance is key for homeostasis.

 So, is it breathing, balance, strength, core, movement, flexibility or fitness not to mention the nutrition domain?
 So, which one is most important exercises for low back pain then?
 No single one on its own but a balance of everything is the answer.

 It is key that all of these things work together to allow you to function properly in our world today (environment) which typically these days means, busy days running and racing as part of the rat race, stress with traffic, high sugar diets, compromised sleep due to excess screen time.

-Pilates, Yoga or Movement Revolution – will help teach you how to de-stress from whatever it was that aggravated or annoyed you and cause tension in your body so you can deal with the day more effectively and live a life of peace and enjoyment.
+Pilates, Yoga or Movement Revolution – will help teach you how to de-stress from whatever it was that aggravated or annoyed you and cause tension in your lower back so you can deal with the day more effectively and live a life of peace and enjoyment.

-Not only that these disciplines will positively challenge your body so that your strength, flexibility and fitness will improve and along with this your confidence, oh and your pain will become a thing of the past….
+Not only will these exercises for low back pain positively challenge your body so that your strength, flexibility and fitness will improve, they will also increase your confidence, oh and your pain will become a thing of the past….

 Yoga, Pilates & our own Movement Revolution ,which is a class designed by physios that focuses on the best exercises to get you fit flexible and pain free are all excellent exercises for low back pain.

 Pilates can be ‘Mat’ or ‘Reformer’ – based and there are multiple different levels that you can progress through.
 All of which challenge you and put progressively higher demands of core control and stability on the body.

-The majority of our clients who attend our Physio Led Pilates classes report experiencing the classes being physically challenging while having the feeling of reduced tension and being relaxed afterwards.
+The majority of our clients who attend our Physio Led Pilates classes report experiencing the classes being physically challenging while having the feeling of reduced tension in the back afterwards.

-Our Pilates, Movement Revolution and Functional Rehab clients report feeling significant reductions in their back or neck pain and also feel much more confident as a result of the exercises for low back pain, having a reduced fear of movement, being more relaxed and sleeping better after just 10 weeks.
+Our Pilates, Movement Revolution and Functional Rehab clients report feeling significant reductions in their lower back and also feel much more confident as a result of the exercises for low back pain, having a reduced fear of movement, being more relaxed and sleeping better after just 10 weeks.

 Our classes are guided by physiotherapists and typically follow-on after an assessment with the physiotherapist beforehand.

-This helps to determine what is the best course of action for you and your back, so you avoid the risk of aggravating anything firstly and secondly that you get the very best out of the class.
+This helps to determine what is the best course of action for you and your back, so you avoid the risk of aggravating an injury and secondly that you get the very best out of the class.

 Why, you may ask?
-Because this will ensure you get the very best results out of the class with little or no setbacks.
+Because this will ensure you get the very best results from the exercises for low back pain with little or no setbacks.

 You see, we are not going to put you in a class and just do exercise if we know that there is a significant element of psychological stress in your life that could be contributing to your back pain that you / we haven’t addressed.

 This is very important, actually critical, in our professional and experienced opinion, to getting the long-term benefits that you want and need from the exercises for low back pain.

 We know we can help guide and support you on your journey to get the results you want, which for most people, is living life without back pain, without the fear of moving, whether its being able to do the gardening, playing with the grandkids